 See the problem here?
 Most people leave Christianity because they no longer believe it is true; most come back because something about church “works” for them.
 It doesn’t have to be true, but it’s a great place to get married, find community, and raise your family.
 Like my dad (a lifelong atheist) has always believed: The Church is a useful delusion.

 When people leave Christianity because they no longer believe it is true, then return only because there are useful aspects of the Church community, don’t be surprised to find the resulting group struggling to come to agreement on the historic teachings of the Church.
 Many will return, but not necessarily because they believe the Bible teaches the truth.
 Instead, these returnees have been profoundly impacted by their young adult experiences away from Christianity (mostly in their college years).
 Yes many of them will return to our family, but they come back with a new view of the world.
 It’s not an entirely Christian view.
 It’s been compromised.
+When people leave Christianity because they no longer believe it is true, then return only because it is useful, don’t be surprised to find disagreement on the historic teachings of the Church.
+Click To Tweet

 This is why I think it’s so important for us to make young Christians the focus of our efforts as Christian Case Makers (“apologists”).
 It’s not just about reversing the trend related to the departure of young Christians.
 It’s about securing a future Church that has been inoculated from compromise.